bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-overview.md

 ### How do I resolve Embedded Checkout 403 "Cannot start checkout session with an empty cart" Errors?**

-In order for Embedded Checkout to work correctly for shoppers using a browser with restricted privacy settings (like Apple's Safari), your checkout page must be served from the same domain as your BigCommerce storefront.
+For Embedded Checkout to work correctly for shoppers using a browser with restricted privacy settings (like Apple's Safari), your checkout page must be served from the same domain as your BigCommerce storefront.
 For example, if your headless storefront is `www.mystore.com`, then your BigCommerce store's domain should be `checkout.mystore.com`.
-See [BigCommerce for WordPress](https://support.bigcommerce.com/s/article/BigCommerce-for-WordPress-Checkout#safari) in the Help Center for more information on making Embedded Checkout on a headless WordPress storefront compatibile with Safari.
+For more information on making Embedded Checkout on a headless WordPress storefront compatible with Safari, see [BigCommerce for WordPress](https://support.bigcommerce.com/s/article/BigCommerce-for-WordPress-Checkout#safari) in the Help Center.